Ochre: New Zealand

-The Māori people of New Zealand were found to be making extensive use of mineral ochre mixed with fish oil.
-Ochre was the predominant colouring agent used by Maori, and was used to paint their large waka taua (war canoe) and using red ochre for the national Māori flag.
-Ochre prevented the drying out of the wood in canoes and the carvings of meeting houses; later missionaries estimated that it would last for 30 years.
-It was also roughly smeared over the face, especially by women, to keep off insects.
-Solid chunks of ochre were ground on a flat but rough surfaced rock to produce the powder.
+The Māori people of New Zealand made extensive use of mineral ochre mixed with fish oil.
+Red ochre was known as Kōkōwai, and was highly sought after.
+Other colours, including orange, yellow, and brown were also used, and the ochre was mixed with fish oil to make a paste to smear over their bodies.
+One of Captain Cook's crew members was recorded as saying: "They paint their faces with a coarse red paint, and oil or grease the head and upper part of the body".
+After European settlement of New Zealand, the Māori stopped using kōkōwai on their bodies, but continued to use it for decoration and preservation of wooden canoes known as waka, as well as buildings and tombs.
+The combination of kokowai and shark oil repelled sandflies, and was believed to keep away the patupaiarehe (supernatural beings), and the colour was regarded as sacred.

+They also used it as a dye, sometimes using it to dye a cloak known as the korowai, and in their hair.

+The main ochre deposits were at Parapara in Golden Bay / Mohua, which brought European enterprise to the area in the 1870s.
+The Washbourn family founded the New Zealand Haematite Paint Company, using the ochres as high-quality pigment.
+The Nelson Paint Company was the last to extract pigment from the site, in 1930.

 Indigenous North America

 In Newfoundland its use is most often associated with the Beothuk, whose use of red ochre led them to be referred to as "Red Indians" by the first Europeans to Newfoundland.
 The Beothuk may have also used yellow ochre to colour their hair.
 It was also used by the Maritime Archaic as evidenced by its discovery in the graves of over 100 individuals during an archaeological excavation at Port au Choix.
 Its use was widespread at times in the Eastern Woodlands cultural area of Canada and the US; the Red Ocher people complex refers to a specific archaeological period in the Woodlands c.
 1000–400 BC.
 California Native Americans such as the Tongva and Chumash were also known to use red ochre as body paint.
 Researchers diving into dark submerged caves on Mexico's Yucatán Peninsula have found evidence of an ambitious mining operation starting 12,000 years ago and lasting two millennia for red ochre.